libprot/trunk/README.md

 Libprot v.0.0.1 Copyright © Alexander Ilin, 2015 year

-My goal is to take my life simple.
 It is a set of source codes that will help to develop a software protection.

 There is no end solution; this library provides only basic functionality and may be modified every time for the current project.